Interac Fees for Canadian Online Casino Payments

 According to Investopedia:

 By this definition, Interac charges international online casinos an annual rate of 150 BPS, or 1.5%, on the total of all transactions.
-For example, if the casino takes in $100,000 in Interac deposits over the course of the year, it would pay a 1.5% fee of $1,500.
+For example, let’s assume a casino takes in $100,000 in Interac deposits over the course of the year.
+The casino would have to pay a 1.5% fee, or BPS, of $1,500.

 Casinos Do Not Pass Interac Fees on to Customers

-Don’t worry, the online casinos will not pass the bill on to you.
-Interac makes sure that the fees are so small, it’s worth it for gaming sites to pay them up front.
+Unlike financial institutions, online casinos will not pass the bill on to you.
+Interac makes sure that the fees are so small that it’s worth it for gaming sites to absorb them.
 Online casinos get their money’s worth by requiring players to deposit a minimum amount with each transaction.
 The standard minimum is $10; an amount that costs the casino just $0.115.
-That’s easily low enough that the RTP on their games will ensure they’re making a long-term profit from their collective playerbase.
+That’s easily low enough that the RTP on their games will ensure they’re making a long-term profit from their collective player base.

 The BPS fee has the potential to hurt their bottom line, but it won’t.
 Every member of the casino would have to play games with an RTP of 1% or below, employing perfect strategy at all times, to destroy the operator’s profit.
-As we all know, slot machines are the overwhelming favorite of online casino goers, and they come with an average RTP of 96%-97%.
+As we all know, slot machines are the overwhelming favorite of online casino goers.
+They come with an average RTP of 96%-97%.
 So again, their bottom line is perfectly safe.

 What About My Bank – Will it Charge Me?